Sri Lanka - North to South Photo Tour - full itinerary

 Negombo — Anuradhapura — Mihintale

-Later in the morning, we drive to Anuradhapura and, after lunch, we visit Mihintale, a nearby mountain peak that is believed to be where Mahinda Thero from India met with King Devanampiyatissa and preached the doctrine of Buddhism.
-The grand stairway leading up to the rock is picturesque, shaded by rows of frangipani trees and their blossoms adorning the path.
-At the top, we take some time to enjoy the breathtaking bird’s eye view of the skies above and the greenish platoons below at sunset.
-We then return to our hotel for a well-earned rest.
+The great stairway leading up to the rock is absolutely picturesque, shaded by queues of frangipani trees and their blossoms adorning the path.
+After the interesting climb up the stairs, take some time to photograph the ancient stupas, the resident monks and enjoy the breath-taking bird’s eye view of the skies above and the greenish platoons below.
+Afterwards we return to the hotel for a well-earned rest.

-Day 3: Anuradhapura — Trincomalee
+Anuradhapura - Habarana

 We begin our day with a visit to the ancient city of Anuradhapura, a place continuously inhabited for over two millennia and the seat of power until constant invasions forced a move further south.
 This is not just an archaeological site; pilgrims still visit the sacred Bo tree, while the dagobas stand as majestic as they did during the reign of King Tissa.

-In the late morning, we head to Habarana, and check in to our hotel, which boasts wonderful, relaxed organic vegetable gardens and a swimming pool.
+In the late morning, we head to Habarana, and check in to our hotel, which boasts wonderful, relaxed organic vegetable gardens and a lovely swimming pool.
 After lunch, we head out to a local elephant safari, where we are confident that we’ll see many elephants that are free to roam in a natural environment.

-Day 5: Sigiriya Rock & Village Walk
+Sigiriya Rock & Village Walk

 Before sunrise, we visit the magnificent rock fortress of Sigiriya — known locally as Lion Rock, this is a rare jewel among Sri Lanka’s many treasures.
 The site was originally the domain of King Kashyapa, whose aim was to build an impregnable fortress and, within it, a heavenly abode.
 Rising over dry plains, the challenging climb of 1200 footsteps up this flat-topped monodon ends with the most scenic birds-eye view of the emerald plains and leafy villages below.